Biden orders US investigation into national security risks posed by Chinese-made 'smart cars' - ExBulletin

 Electric vehicles and other cars increasingly rely on advanced technologies to enable navigation tools, provide driver assistance features, and reduce operating costs and carbon emissions through rapid charging , said the White House.
 Cars are constantly connected to personal devices, other cars, U.S. infrastructure and their original manufacturer, posing national security risks, the White House said.

-New vulnerabilities and threats could arise with connected automobiles if a foreign government gains access to the systems or data in these vehicles,” the White House said.
+New vulnerabilities and threats could arise with connected automobiles if a foreign government gains access to these vehicles' systems or data,” the White House said.

 High tariffs imposed by the Trump administration and maintained by Biden have effectively deterred Chinese automakers from entering the U.S. market, but U.S. officials and industry leaders worry that Chinese companies will choose to absorb additional costs as China relies more on exports.
 Chinese automakers are looking to build more vehicles overseas, with electric vehicle giant BYD last year announcing plans to build its first European factory.